magsnetcud/kemono_friends_cmc_archive/README.md

 ### Kemono Friends Cellien May Cry Version 0.99.16 (Pre-released) (ZIP)
     Download      >>> https://mega.nz/file/YgExnQIR
     Decryption key>>> OcSzzG4oT683cfbeZLUAHLVhQ3iVK5JOG_OCJErulEg

-    ---This version is pre-released version.---
+This version is pre-released version.

-    ---Immediately after this version was uploaded, a mistake by the creator was discovered.---
+Immediately after this version was uploaded, a mistake by the creator was discovered.
+(The corrected version was re-uploaded with the same version number)

-    ---The corrected version was re-uploaded with the same version number.---
+This version is the file before it was re-uploaded.

-    ---This version is the file before it was re-uploaded.---
+The only difference from the re-uploaded version is the addition of a Chinese translator to the ReadMe file.

-    ---The only difference from the re-uploaded version is the addition of a Chinese translator to the ReadMe file.--- [Download Version 0.99.16 pre-released](https://mega.nz/file/YgExnQIR)
+[Download Version 0.99.16 pre-released](https://mega.nz/file/YgExnQIR)

 ### Kemono Friends Cellien May Cry Version 0.99.16 (ZIP)